Peashooter101/JaredVirtualMachine/README.md

 - Add functionality to request or vote pin if you do not have permission.
 - Edit so the permissions extend to people who have the ability to pin messages too (duh... but it's late at night right now).
 - Figure out if there is a way to embed videos to these pinned embeds.
+- Allow links that direct to an image to put the image into the Embed Image ([Feature Request](https://github.com/Peashooter101/JaredVirtualMachine/issues/3)).

 `/defenestrate <content>`
 - Throw them out a window.